NREL/OpenOA/readme.md

 >>> import operational_analysis
 ```

+Note in Windows you may need to install Shapely using conda instead of pip if you get an error regarding geos_c.dll, e.g. "conda install Shapely" in Anaconda Prompt.

 ### Development

 Development dependencies are provided through the develop extra flag in setup.py.
 Here, we install OpenOA, with development dependencies, in editable mode: